intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/developer_document.md

 As the name implies, a model's vocabulary comprises components that are used by the model to generate language (text).
 However, unlike the vocabulary of a human, which consists of words, the vocabulary of a large language model consists of "tokens".
 A token can be an entire word, but oftentimes they are word fragments.
 Just like humans can compose millions of words from just a dozen or two letters, large language models use tokens to express a large number of words from a relatively smaller number of components.
 Consider a vocabulary with the following tokens: `whi`, `ch`, `le`, `who`, and `a`; this vocabulary can be used to create the English words `"which"`, `"while"`, `"who"`, `"a"`, and `"leach"`.
 How would the behavior change if the model contained the following tokens: `wh`, `ich`, `ile`, `o`, and `leach`?
 Choices such as these allow model-creators to tune the behavior and performance of their models.

 As described above, the model's hyperparameters typically contain a value that specifies the number of tokens in the vocabulary.
 The vocabulary is encoded as a list of tokens, each of which includes a 32-bit integer that specifies the length of the token.
 If your model has some new tokenizers, we suggest using a python tokenizer from transformers and feeding the input_ids to model Python API (python example in scripts folder)
-Here we will use [convert_gptneox.py](https://github.com/intel/intel-extension-for-transformers/blob/graph_developer_document/intel_extension_for_transformers/llm/runtime/graph/scripts/convert_gptneox.py#L122) as an example to processed the vocabulary of gptneox and written it into fout.
+Here we will use [convert_gptneox.py](https://github.com/intel/intel-extension-for-transformers/blob/graph_developer_document/intel_extension_for_transformers/llm/runtime/graph/scripts/convert_gptneox.py#L122) as an example to processed the vocabulary of gptneox and written it into `fout`.
 ```python
 encoder = tokenizer.vocab
 encoder.update(tokenizer.get_added_vocab())